5chdn/link-blockchain/docs/index.rst

 Link Blockchain
 ===============

-Link is a uncontrolled `linked data <https://en.wikipedia.org/wiki/Linked_data>`_ ecosystem living on the blockchain.
+Link is an uncontrolled `linked data <https://en.wikipedia.org/wiki/Linked_data>`_ ecosystem living on the blockchain.
 It is fully public.
 It cannot be censored and no one can be prevented from participating.
 It is fully programmable at every level.
 It is a development platform for interconnected distributed content apps that empower the individual.

 Currently Link is a testnet, but will soon be deployed as a livenet.